agasthik/aws-csa-2017/README.md

   - A Region is geographical area consisting of 2 or more availability zones.

-  - Availability zone is logical data center
+  - Availability zone is logical data center.
+Availability Zones consist of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.

   - Edge Locations are CDN End Points for CloudFront.
 Many more edge locations exist than regions.